 If you’re a digital marketer like me, and especially if you’ve marketed to millennials, your default call to action (CTA) might be mostly- or fully-digital.
 For example, you might be asking website visitors to add a product to their cart, download an app, or subscribe to an email campaign.
 And all of those can be useful in ag marketing, too.

 If your image of the American farmer is grandpa puttering around on a 19th-century cast iron tractor seat, unconcerned with things like financial dashboards, think again.
-Modern growers may still value “traditional” things like frugality and repairing their own equipment, but the data shows their commitment to keep pace with the speed of today’s technology.
+Modern growers—as demonstrated by the data— are keeping pace with today’s technology.

 Seeking to understand this audience better through data, analysis, and face-to-face conversation is as critical as ever.